DarkEsteves/IcarusMods/README.md

 --- Dark-WorkShop 1.2.1
 15/11/25

-- Corrected a issue that the bows dont detect any arrows , just the Teseus .
+- Fixed a issue that the Bows and Crossbows dont detect any arrows and bolts , just the Teseus .

+--- Dark-WorkShop 1.3
+16/11/25

+- Fixed a issue some of Items dont come to the planet after call it .
 -----------------------------------------------------------